Zoophish/planetset-docs/docs/addon preferences.md

 ### Camera Clipping Distance

 The far clip plane distance for the main camera, and viewport if enabled.
 For Earth scale planets, the default value should be sufficient.

+### Change Cycles Settings on Init

+Convenience option for running the `Change Cycles Settings` operator when PlanetSet is enabled.
+Use this to save yourself from manually running the Change Cycles Settings operator every time you make a PlanetSet scene.